 A construction loan can help you create your dream home, whether you build from scratch or convert a fixer-upper.
 However, you need to be prepared for the differences that come with it.

-Your lender isn’t just going to approve you for an amount and then hand over a lump sum and hope you use it appropriately.
+Your lender won’t simply approve you for an amount and give you the full sum without ensuring that you will use it responsibly.
 Instead, you’ll have to prove that you can handle the loan.
-They want to see that your construction project is viable, and they will watch you every step of the way as funds are doled out.
+They want to see that your construction project is viable.
+They will also watch you every step of the way as funds are doled out.

 If you understand how a construction loan works, though, it can be a great tool for ensuring that you get exactly what you want in a new home.